Snapr/html-projects/js-native.md

 ### 13.4 Webview Closed

 If the user presses close on the webview you need to find the `redirect` form the original webview request and redirect the JS to it with `error=Linking%20Closed`.

 The original will be in the format: `snapr://redirect?redirect_url=file%3A///path/index.html%23/login/%3Fparam%3Dvalue` from this you need to extract and decode `redirect_url`

+<a id="14"></a>
 ## 14 Alerts

 Native replacements for javascript `alert()` and `confirm()`